prof. Grzegorz Wrochna

 Prof. Wrochna represented Poland at EURATOM, the OECD Nuclear Energy Agency, and the Board of Governors of the European Union’s Joint Research Center.
 During 2017-2018, he served as the President of the Scientific Policy Committee advising the Minister of Science and Higher Education.
 During 2019-2020, Prof. Wrochna served as Undersecretary of State in the Ministry of Science and Higher Education, where his responsibilities included overseeing cooperation with the European Commission and the European Space Agency (ESA).

-Mrs. Aleksandra Bukała graduates from the Warsaw School of Economics in 2001, the Faculty: Management and Marketing.
+Mrs. Aleksandra Bukała graduated from the Warsaw School of Economics in 2001, Faculty of Management and Marketing.
 PhD in the area of the Management in 2014.
-She completed also 1 year post-graduate course in the field of Automation at Warsaw Technical University in 2008.
+She completed also a 1 year post-graduate course in the field of Automation at Warsaw Technical University in 2008.

 Mrs. A. Bukała has over 15 years of experience as a Project- and Program Manager in the area of aerospace with a focus on automation and robotics for space applications, as well as space security and safety.
 Among others, she gathered her experience from research and science entities: Industrial Institute of Automation and Measurements (PIAP) and Warsaw Technical University.
 She worked for SENER Poland as: Business Development Manager and CEO.
 Then she took over the position of CEO at Creotech Instruments SA from the space electronics domain.
 Mrs. A. Bukała takes part in different associations, working groups and committees, like for example: National Centre for Research and Development, CAPTECH EDA GEM3, NATO, Horizon 2020 as an evaluator of applications.